 Bubbles are created by generator-powered ultrasonic transducers bonded to the bottom (and sides in some models) of the industrial ultrasonic cleaner tank.

 As they vibrate at frequencies measured in kilohertz (kHz or thousands of cycles per second) they cause the bottom of the tank to perform as a membrane, thus creating the bubbles.

-A higher frequency produces smaller cavitation bubbles.
-These cover fine featured complex surfaces more thoroughly and are gentler than low frequencies.
+- Higher frequencies produce smaller cavitation bubbles.
+These cover fine featured complex surfaces more thoroughly, penetrate blind holes and crevices and are more gentle than low frequencies.

 - Temperature controls let you set cleaning solution temperature to the level recommended by the cleaning solution manufacturer.